-The Organization has \$9,274,406 of financial assets available within one year of the consolidated statement of financial position date to meet cash needs for general expenditure, consisting of cash of \$6,532,905, and accounts receivable of \$3,398,304.
-The accounts receivable is subject to implied time restrictions but is expected to be collected within one year.
-The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
+The Organization has \$48,814,055 of financial assets available within one year of the consolidated statement of financial position date to meet cash needs for general expenditure, consisting of cash of \$45,357,194, and accounts receivable of \$5,100,000.
+The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.